CodingStuffs/WebArchiveGallery/README.md

 WebArchiveGallery
 =================

-PHP-based image viewer that can read archives without extracting
+PHP-based image viewer that can read archives without extracting.
+Server needs to have unrar and unzip commands in path.